Tresjs/.github/GOVERNANCE.md

 If the pull request submitter is not a Core Member, the PR can be closed by any Maintainer without a vote.
 However, any Core Member may request a vote on that PR, in which case a vote is initiated.

 **Who can vote:** Core members (L3 and above).
-All Maintainers are encouraged to discuss and voice their opinion in the pull request discussion.
+All Maintainers are encouraged to discuss and voice their opinions in the pull request discussion.
 Core members should take the opinions of Maintainers into consideration when voting.

 1. The pull request discussion thread is used to discuss the governance change.
-2. The normal 5 day voting & discussion window begins with either the PR creation or the removal of `WIP:` from the PR title if the PR was created as a draft.
+2. The normal 5-day voting & discussion window begins with either the PR creation or the removal of `WIP:` from the PR title if the PR was created as a draft.
 3. Voting can be done in the pull request via a review of either **Approve (For)** or **Change Requested (Against)**.
 4. The vote must receive a simple majority (50%+) to pass.
 5. **If the vote passes** the PR is merged and the changes take effect immediately.